SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

     ![Add Source Object](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_Add_target_container_1.png)

-4. Select SAP Datasphere as Target Connection since we are extracting the data to Datasphere.
+4. Select SAP Datasphere as target connection since we are extracting the data to Datasphere.
 The section **Target Objects** is automatically being filled with the same name as the data source data set name.
 The replication flow can either us an already pre-created data set in the target (e.g. a pre-created target table) or you can let the Replication Flow create the target data set in case it is not yet existing.
 In this case, the Replication Flow will create the target table, rename it to **T_SURVEY_RESULTS_<USER_ID>**.

     ![Add Target Container](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_Add_Target.png)